 Here’s what Steven discovered while running with his kids.

 Use your surroundings to encourage each other

-The sign boards served as a great reminder on how much we have covered in the run.
+The signboards served as a great reminder of how much we have covered in the run.
 To encourage each other to persevere, we stopped to take group photos at the various checkpoints.

 Talking helps keep the fatigue at bay

 Talk to your kids as you walk or run.
 It takes the mind away from the fatigue and a great way for dads to bond with kids, away from the daily grind.

 You understand your own physique better